SKhail/Password-Generator/README.md

 ## License

-This project is licened under the MIT License.
+This project is licenced under the MIT License.

 ## Badges